For China's Overburdened Delivery Workers, The Customer — And App — Is Always Right

 Zhang allowed me to tag along on a delivery run in November.
 He drives a three-wheeled cart of sorts more than an hour into central Beijing to deliver to my compound.

 His route that day was relaxed — only about 60 packages to deliver.
 On most days he has about 200.
-I still struggle to keep up with the 21-year-old's hurried stride.
+I still struggled to keep up with the 21-year-old's hurried stride.

 Zhang works for a smaller courier service that contracts with China's five biggest delivery platforms – each multibillion-dollar listed companies whose founders are among China's richest men.
 By contrast, delivery workers like Zhang earn only 15 to 30 cents per package.

-Yet they are the crucial, last-mile step and the only customer-facing link in the logistics supply chain, meaning they are faulted with mistakes or delays that happen at any point along the way.
+Yet they are the crucial, last-mile step and the only customer-facing link in the logistics supply chain, meaning they are faulted for mistakes or delays that happen at any point along the way.

 "Misplace a package because the customer wrote the address wrong?
 That does not matter — it is always our mistake," says Zhang.